 This draft revision is to support the carriage of the HDR-TV signals with UHDTV pixel formats.
 Bit assignments of payload IDs are modified to signal transfer characteristics, luminance and colour difference signal representations, and digital coding range.
 Also, wavelengths for the multi-link using CWDM in Part 3 are modified to lower wavelengths for greater availability of optical components.

-Draft revision of ecommendation ITU-R BS.2076-0 Doc.
+Draft revision of Recommendation ITU-R BS.2076-0 Doc.
 6/134

 Audio Definition Model